Sharing is caring!

 DIY Febreze in a sprayervia Kids Activities Blog

-Get prepared for the winter months by making a 2-ingredient car de-icer that works in seconds.
+Prepare for the winter months by making a 2-ingredient car de-icer that works in seconds.
 This rubbing alcohol hack will melt that snow or frost from your windshield, car windows, and door locks in seconds.
-Prepare a spray by mixing equal parts of rubbing alcohol and water in a fine-misting spray bottle and you are set.
+Prepare a spray by mixing equal parts rubbing alcohol and water in a fine-misting spray bottle, and you are set!

 ways to use rubbing alcohol 1via Mom 4 Real